joeclark-phd/data-engineers-manual/manuscript/chapter02.md

 where software is talking to software, and CSV may still be dominant when data is intended for humans to use in spreadsheets and the like.

-## New Technologies for Data Serialization
+## Other Technologies for Data Serialization

-There's a term, **serialization**, for when data in computer memory or in a database is exported into text files for transmission.
-In addition to CSV, XML, and JSON, there are a few new formats aimed at allowing the structural flexibility of XML or JSON while minimizing wasted bytes.
+There's a term, **data serialization**, for when data in computer memory or in a database is exported into streams of bytes for transmission or storage.
+In addition to the text-based CSV, XML, and JSON, there are binary formats and compression methods that can transmit more data in fewer bytes at the expense of a little overhead to encode or compress the data and decode/decompress it at the other end of the line.

+A few new standards have recently emerged aimed at allowing the structural flexibility of XML or JSON while minimizing wasted bytes.
 When sending or receiving millions of records (or billions!), the small amount of "overhead"---the punctuation, whitespace, and repetitions of attribute